vaesniels/fenego/README.md

 # Stackstorm packs
-This is the Fenego pack for stackstorm , which contains some actions and rules
+This is the Fenego pack for stackstorm , which contains some actions and rules.

 Rules:
   - fenego_appserver_DiskCleanUp